 Currently, foreign-currency exchange operators are roughly divided into deposit-taking institutions and other business operators.
-The latter group includes hoteliers, travel agencies, and secondhand dealers.
+The latter group includes hoteliers, travel agencies, and secondhand dealers in addition to those who specialize in foreign currency exchange.
 They deal with foreign-currency exchange as a sideline for the convenience of customers in their main business (see Table 12).

 By physically taking criminal proceeds overseas, it is possible to lower the possibility of detection of the proceeds, punishment, confiscation, etc. Furthermore, if criminal proceeds are exchanged into foreign currency and moved across borders, it is also possible to use the proceeds while reducing the probability of arrest, confiscation and other punishments.
 Furthermore, foreign-currency exchange has the characteristics of handling cash, which is high in liquidity and anonymity, and the capability of physically changing the form of criminal proceeds and exchanging a large number of small-denomination bills for a smaller number of large-denomination bills.
+In addition, non-face-to-face transactions are possible by using foreign currency delivery and automatic foreign currency exchange machines.